-Fig. 5.
-The perception of absence. (a) Something stands out in these photographs.
-But what stands out is not what is present but rather what is missing: a petal, a tooth, an egg.
+Figure 5: The perception of absence. (a) Something stands out in these photographs.
+But what stands out is not what's present, but rather what's missing: a petal, a tooth, an egg.
 Do these impressions of absence reflect genuinely perceptual processing? (b) Top: Morales and Firestone (2021) investigated this question by asking whether absent parts of a newly appearing stimulus capture attention in a similar way as the onset of ordinary (present) objects.
-Participants saw a line drawing of an object missing a part and then had to classify a probe that appeared either on the object (not shown), in pure "empty space," or in "absent space"-that is, in empty space where the missing part would have been.
-Absent space is, of course, physically identical to empty space (and the probe's proximity to the stimuli was equated); but does the visual system distinguish between them?
-Bottom: Goh et al. (2022) pursued a similar approach for temporally extended absences.
-In the "one-ismore illusion" (Yousif & Scholl, 2019), a single stimulus lasting a certain duration is perceived as longer than two consecutively appearing stimuli.
-Goh et al. adapted this paradigm to study absences by showing participants an object that disappears for either one long period or two short periods. (c) Top: When presented with an object missing a part, attentional mechanisms enhance processing in the otherwise empty region where the missing part would have been.
-In other words, attentional processing is facilitated in absent space more so than in empty space, suggesting that visual processing is, in some way, sensitive not only to what is there but also to what is missing.
-Bottom: Even when events with present stimuli are replaced by events with absent stimuli, the one-is-more illusion remains, with participants judging the single long moment of absence as longer than the two short moments of absence, suggesting that the visual system treats events characterized by absent stimuli in similar terms as events characterized by present stimuli.
+Subjects saw a line drawing of an object missing a part, and then had to classify a probe which appeared either (i) on the object (not shown), (ii) pure "empty space", or (iii) in "absent space"-that is, in empty space where the missing part would have been.
+Absent space is, of course, physically identical to empty space (and the probe's proximity to the stimuli was equated); but, does the visual system distinguish between them?
+Bottom: Goh et al. (2022) pursue a similar approach for temporally extended absences.
+In the "one-is-more illusion" (Yousif and Scholl, 2019), a single stimulus lasting a certain duration is perceived as longer than two consecutively appearing stimuli.
+Goh et al. adapt this paradigm to study absences, by showing subjects an object that disappears for either one long period or two short periods. (c) Top: When presented with an object missing a part, attentional mechanisms enhance processing in the otherwise-empty region where the missing part would have been.
+In other words, attentional processing is facilitated in absent space more so than in empty space, suggesting that visual processing is, in some way, sensitive not only to what's there but also to what's missing.
+Bottom: Even when events with present stimuli are replaced by events with absent stimuli, the one-is-more illusion remains, with subjects judging the single, long moment of absence as longer than the two, short moments of absence, suggesting that the visual system treats events characterized by absent stimuli in similar terms as events characterized by present stimuli.